Skip to main content

 Research synthesisLow evidenceSmall effect4 studies · 2 beneficial · 2 neutral · 0 harmful

 Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
 Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-The meta-analysis (n=3255) showed a small significant benefit, but results from individual RCTs were mixed, with neutral findings in septic and obese populations.
+The two beneficial studies differed in design (meta-analysis vs. small RCT in migraine patients), and the neutral studies were in distinct clinical populations (sepsis, obesity), limiting generalizability.

 Doses used in studies